xcart/xc5-manual/en/users/user_roles.md

     ![xc5_roles_new_role1.png]({{site.baseurl}}/attachments/ref_38HKdc1f/xc5_roles_new_role1.png)

      *   Name: The name to identify the role.
-     *   Enabled: Whether the role is active and can be assigned to users.
+     *   Enabled: Whether the role is active.
+When a role is inactive (disabled), users with this role can log in to the store's back end, but they cannot access any of the features/areas which their role entitles them to access.
      *   Permissions: The set of permissions the user with this role should have.
 Simply start typing a keyword for the permission you require, and the field will show a drop-down list with permissions from which you will be able to select.

 3. Click **Create**.

 To edit a role, click on its name in the Roles table, then edit the role details and click **Update** to save the changes.

+To delete a role, click on the Trash icon opposite the role name at the far right and save the changes.

-To temporarily deactivate a role, click on the green On/Off icon before the role name and save the changes:
+It is possible to deactivate a role to disable the permissions granted by this role to the users who hold it.
+To do so, click on the green On/Off icon before the role name and save the changes:
     ![xc5_roles_disable.png]({{site.baseurl}}/attachments/ref_38HKdc1f/xc5_roles_disable.png)